 This question is very subjective and you will get very different answers depending on who you ask.

 Belts in general do matter.
 They are representative of time spent on the mats and generally signify a particular level of competence in BJJ.
 However there will always be discrepancies in belt systems between academies and even within academies.

 For example a world champion Purple belt will most likely be significantly better than your average black belt.
 Age is also a factor in belts.
 A 20 year old newly promoted black belt will have a significant athletic advantage over a 40 year old newly promoted black belt.
 This extra athletic ability means that they will have more options in terms of technique and will also most likely have an advantage in terms of recovery.

 In recent years the rise of nogi has also made the belt system less relevant.
-Some BJJ schools such as Eddie Bravo’s 12th Planet do not roll in the Gi at all but still use belts as a grading system for their students.
+Some BJJ schools such as Eddie Bravo’s 12th Planet do not roll in the Gi at all (using a rash guard instead) but still use belts as a grading system for their students.
 The difference in Gi and nogi techniques and skillsets means that it is hard to compare students of the same ranking.

 Tying the BJJ Belt

 Even this topic is controversial and is the source of regular debate.

 There are a few different ways to tie the belt.
 Despite what many people say it seems there is no one correct way to tie the belt.
 In the following video Rener Gracie demonstrates his preferred method.